PANIC DISORDER AND OUR FAITH IN GOD

 – Excessive caffeine intake

-– History of childhood physical or sexual abuse, or severe neglect – perhaps memory of those traumas have faded but the body can remember and will induce a panic attack if it feels as though it is in danger
+– History of childhood physical or sexual abuse, or severe neglect.
+The memory of those traumas have faded but the body can remember and will induce a panic attack if it feels as though it is in danger

-Left untreated, panic attacks and panic disorder can affect almost every area of your life.
-You may be so afraid of having more panic attacks, you live in constant fear and thus ruin your quality of life.
+Panic attacks and panic disorder can affect almost every area of your life if left untreated.
+You may be so afraid of having more panic attacks that you live in constant fear.
+Potential consequences of untreated panic disorder include:

 – Development of specific phobias, such as fear of driving or leaving your home.

-– Avoidance of agoraphobia or social situations and social isolation due to a fear of having a panic attack in public or amongst your loved ones.
+– Avoidance of social situations due to a fear of having a panic attack in public or amongst your loved ones.
 You may avoid important occasions because of this fear and become increasingly isolated.

 – Increased risk of suicide and suicidal thoughts.
 Many people think suicide risk increases only with major depression.
 This is not so.
 Untreated anxiety and panic disorder can increase suicide risk.